top of page

 It’s not surprising we feel sad, apprehensive and fearful about the world!

-You might not have American stocks but if you’re lying awake at night wondering how to stretch a salary, keep or get a job, find a house or help your kids to not turn out bullies or materialistic, you’re already probably anxious as a result of the impact of world events, in your family and in your life.
+You might not have American stocks but if you’re lying awake at night wondering how to stretch a salary, keep or get a job, find a house or help your kids to not turn out bullies or materialistic, you probably are anxious as a result of the impact of world events, in your family and in your life.

 Uncertainty hits the nervous system because it is a threat.
 When we feel a threat, we can then become hyper-alert, anxious, and even get to exhaustion from fear and anxiety about the future.